 Install the WP-Optimize plugin then click ‘WP-Optimize’ (left in your dashboard).
 Running it deletes your trash, spam, post revisions, trackbacks, and garbage files.
 Since these are constantly accumulating, make sure you schedule WP-Optimize to run every 2 weeks or so.

-Cloudflare is a free service that improves both your website speed and security.
+Cloudflare is a free service which improves both your website speed and security.
 It improves speed by hosting your WordPress site on multiple data centers around the world which acts as a CDN (content delivery network) and reduces the geographic distance it takes for your content to travel.
-You will need to sign up, change your nameservers to Cloudflare’s, then tweak a few settings in your Cloudflare dashboard.
-Step-by-step instructions are below…
+You will need to sign up for a free plan, change your nameservers to Cloudflare’s, then tweak a few settings in your Cloudflare dashboard.
+Instructions are below.

-3. Login to your Godaddy account and in your product list go to Domain → Manage DNS → Nameservers → Change.
+2. Login to your GoDaddy account and in your product list go to Domain → Manage DNS → Nameservers → Change.
 Click “custom nameservers” and add the ones Cloudflare gave you:

-5.Go to the Cloudflare’s speed settings and copy these…
+3.Go to the Cloudflare’s speed settings and copy these:

 This is all you need to do.
 It can take up to 72 hours for Cloudflare nameservers to propagate.